LattaruoloAndrea/downloader/README.md

-# Downloader for Minio, S3, http/s
+# Python Downloader for Minio, S3, http/s

 Use this downloader to download from the services quoted.